betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 As we know, all BSSw.io resources have decks and the deck has two parts: (1) deck text and (2) deck attributes.
 Following is guidance for "Events" and their decks.

 ### Deck text
 Deck text is usually a couple of lines about the event.
+No images are allowed in the deck.
 There is no specific guidance for this for the event content type.
-See COMMON RULES section of this guide.
+See [common layout section](CommonLayout.md) of the guide.

 ### Deck Attributes